SpamExperts/OrangeAssassin/docs/configuration.rst

     setting.
 **append**
     This option can be specified multiple times without overriding previous settings.
-Every time the option is specified the values are appended to to a list.
+Every time the option is specified the values are appended to a list.
 For example for the report option::

         report This message was marked as spam on _HOSTNAME_.